 Some bags have a pouch where you can integrate an AirTag or other tracking device.
 That’s a critical redundancy in case the airline’s tracking systems fail.
 I know passengers who used AirTags to find their lost luggage when the airline had no idea where they were.

 Since checked luggage can go missing, you’ll want to carry at least one small bag on the plane.
 It should include:

 - A change of clothes.

 - Your medication in its original prescription bottle.

 Never, ever entrust any valuable or fragile items to an airline.
 I’ll have more on exclusions in a moment.

 Is there a way to guarantee my luggage won’t get lost?

 Yes.
 Don’t check your luggage.

-You can buy a travel jacket with lots of pockets, like a Scottevest, and wear your belongings on the plane with you.
+You can buy a travel jacket with lots of pockets and wear your belongings on the plane with you.